Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                                overridden in the published nodes configuration
                                explicitly.
                                Default: `not set` (watchdog disabled).
+      --mwc, --monitoreditemwatchdogcondition, --DefaultMonitoredItemWatchdogCondition=VALUE
+                             The default condition when to run the action configured as the watchdog behavior.
+The
+                               condition can be overridden in the published nodes configuration.
+                               Allowed values:
+                                   `WhenAllAreLate`
+                                   `WhenAnyIsLate`
+                               Default: `WhenAllAreLate` (if enabled).
       --dwb, --watchdogbehavior, --DefaultWatchdogBehavior=VALUE
                              Default behavior of the subscription and monitored item watchdog mechanism unless overridden in the